achkou/Custom_Beacon_NRF52/README.md

 ## About this project
 This application is one of several applications that has been built by the support team at Nordic Semiconductor, and our team Casky.io

-for more information contact: ao@casky.io
+for any technical information, please do contact: ao@casky.io for business information, partnership or support please do contact: ak@casky.io

 ##### Version 0.7.0